otaviof/shorty/README.md

 Application configuration can also be set via environment variables, or command-line parameters, where the environment overwrites command-line.
-So for instance, if you want to set `--address` option, you can export `SHORTY_ADDRESS`, having the prefix as application name  followed by option name, split by underscore.
+So for instance, if you want to set `--address` option, you can export `SHORTY_ADDRESS` in environment.
+By setting the prefix as application name (`SHORTY_`), followed by option name, in this case `ADDRESS`, split by underscore and all capitals.

 The following options are available: